 A license shall be a purely personal privilege, good for not to exceed one year after issuance unless sooner revoked as provided in section 10-55, and shall not constitute property, nor shall it be subject to attachment, garnishment or execution, nor shall it be alienable or transferable, voluntarily or involuntarily, or subject to being encumbered or pledged to secure indebtedness.
-Such license shall cease upon the death of the licensee or in the event of a corporate or partnership license, upon the dissolution of such entity, and shall not descend by the laws of the testate or intestate devolution, provided that executors or administrators of the estate of any deceased licensee and the trustee of any insolvent or bankrupt licenses of the sale of alcoholic liquor under the order of the appropriate court, and may exercise the privileges of the deceased or insolvent or bankrupt licensee, but in no event longer than six months after the death, bankruptcy or insolvency of such licensee.
+Such license shall cease upon the death of the licensee or in the event of a corporate or partnership license, upon the dissolution of such entity, and shall not descend by the laws of the testate or intestate devolution, provided that executors or administrators of the estate of any deceased licensee and the trustee of any insolvent or bankrupt licensee, when such estate consists in part of alcoholic liquor, the estate may continue the business of the sale of alcoholic liquor under the order of the appropriate court, and may exercise the privileges of the deceased or insolvent or bankrupt licensee after the death of such decedent, or such insolvency or bankruptcy, until the expiration of such license, but in no event longer than six months after the death, bankruptcy or insolvency of such licensee.